 The Ritual of Voodoo Possession

-The possession of a person by a spirit is done during a religious ritual and is considered a sacred act for those who practice Voodoo.
+The possession of a person by voodoo spirits is done during voodoo rituals and is considered a sacred act for those who practice Voodoo.
 Many scholars, such as Ira Lowenthal ("Ritual Performance and Religious Experience: a Service for the Gods in Southern Haiti" Journal of Anthropological Research 34, no. 3: 392-414) explains that the idea of possession in Voodoo isn't so different from the ideology of the Holy Ghost or Spirit entering and taking possession of a Christian believer.

 During a Voodoo ceremony, a spirit (Loa) will enter (ride) the individual.
-The person being possessed considers being chosen by the spirit, to ride him as a horse into the physical world, to be one of the highest honors that can be bestowed on him.
+The person being possessed considers being chosen by the spirit, to ride her/him as a horse into the physical world, to be one of the highest honors that can be bestowed on him/her.
 Possession is seen as a way the person is integrated into the community or group.
 The ceremony itself works as follows: